The First Domino

-The First Domino is an English play about a fictional terrorist bomber, written by Jonathan Cash, who was injured in the 1999 bombing of the Admiral Duncan pub in Soho, London by David Copeland.
+The First Domino is a 2009 English play about a fictional terrorist bomber, written by Jonathan Cash, who was injured in the 1999 bombing of the Admiral Duncan pub in Soho, London by David Copeland.

 In 1999, Cash was standing in the pub when the third and final nail-bomb exploded in a campaign targeting minorities.
 He received compensation, and used it to fund a university course in Dramatic Writing.
 Some years later, he developed a two-hander play about a convicted terrorist being interviewed in prison by a psychiatrist.
 It premièred at the Brighton Festival Fringe in May 2009, and received the Best Theatrical Performance Award.
 It was later adapted for radio.

 In 2011, comparisons were drawn between the terror campaign, the play, and the attacks in Norway.

 Background

 The First Domino play takes its name from the domino effect, and was written as a response to a real-world nail bomb attack.

 In 1999, David Copeland, a Neo-Nazi and former member of the British National Party, who was found to have decorated his bedroom with Nazi symbols and collected news stories on racist attacks, intended to stir up ethnic and homophobic tension with a series of bombs targeting the minority communities of London.
 The first attack was in the largely black community of Brixton on Saturday, 17 April 1999.
 The second hit the Asian community of Brick Lane on Saturday, 24 April 1999.
 The third took place at a pub in Old Compton Street, Soho – the heart of London's gay community.

 On Friday 30 April 1999, a sunny evening after work, Jonathan Cash – author of the play – had agreed to meet two friends in the Admiral Duncan, as was usual for them.
 While he waited, patrons noticed an unattended bag.
 The previous two bombs had made Londoners wary; although they had been described as race-hate attacks, police had issued a warning that a gay bar could be the bomber's next target, and The Yard – another pub in the area – had displayed a poster warning customers to be alert.

 The Admiral Duncan bomb, a home made device of fertiliser and nails, exploded at 6:37 p.m.

 Three people died as a result of the blast (including a pregnant woman) and many more were seriously hurt, including Cash, who was standing close to the bomb; he received injuries to his back and shoulder, and burns to his face and legs.

 David Copeland was convicted of murder on 30 June 2000, and given six concurrent life sentences.
 He had been diagnosed by five psychiatrists as having paranoid schizophrenia.
 In 2007, the High Court ruled that he must serve at least 50 years.

 Cash received financial compensation, and used it to fund an MA in Dramatic Writing at the University of Sussex, saying he "wanted to do something positive with the money".

 Cash perceived Copeland as wanting to be the first domino, setting off a race war.